ezeakis/pelerine/README.md

 # pelerine
-pelerine is a wrapper for circuit-python intended to behave just like gpiozero
+pelerine is a wrapper for circuit-python intended to behave just like gpiozero This is intended for educational purposes.
+It can be used for children who have just learnt to use gpiozero with RPi and need to proceed to microcontrollers with the same commands.
+This could evolve to circuitpython itself later.

 It is a fitting educational solution when a code club has just learnt how to program a Raspberry Pi to control devices through Python and gpiozero module and needs to move on to microcontrollers.